williamcorney/wineasio/README.md

 Wineasio enables low latency audio between your Windows VST running in WINE and your OSX system

 You must install [JACK](https://jackaudio.org/downloads/) on your OSX system and set an appropriate soundcard as the output device.
-You can for convenience configure multiple profiles in Jack with different output devices.
+If you need to switch between multiple audio devices you can configure multiple profiles.

 ### PREPARATION